RWParsons/iTRAQI_app/README.md

 ### About
 iTRAQI (injury Treatment and Rehabilitation Accessibility Queensland Index) is a collaborative project involving Jamieson Trauma Institute (JTI), Queensland University of Technology (QUT) and representatives from Queensland Ambulance Service (QAS) and Retrieval Services Queensland (RSQ), supported by the Australian Research Council through the ARC Centre of Excellence for Mathematical and Statistical Frontiers (ACEMS) and QUT’s Centre for Data Science, with additional input from government, community members and clinicians.

+Full details on methods are available in the [technical report](https://eprints.qut.edu.au/235026/).

 ### Suggested citation:
 Jamieson Trauma Institute, Retrieval Services Queensland and Queensland University of Technology, 2022. iTRAQI: injury Treatment & Rehabilitation Accessibility Queensland Index,    version 1.2.
 Available from: https://access.healthequity.link/ Accessed [date]